 A planning study to expand the Stream Bus Rapid Transit system network is underway.
-The scope of the 15-month study is to analyze the four additional fixed routes that the agency feels should be analyzed for Bus Rapid Transit; the 2, 3, 4, and 402.
+The scope of the 15-month study is to analyze the four additional fixed routes that the agency recommends should be analyzed for Bus Rapid Transit; the 2, 3, 4, and 402.
 It will also determine their design and construction or implementation order, along with routing and termini which are both subject to change.
 The study is also accounting for utilizing zero-emissions vehicles, such as battery electric buses (BEBs).
-A team of consulting firms will help Pierce Transit objectively evaluate the four existing fixed route corridors for prioritization to provide additional fast, frequent, and reliable high capacity transit options with upgraded stations, all of which support the agency's mission and goals.
+A team of consults helped Pierce Transit objectively evaluate the four existing fixed route corridors for prioritization to provide additional fast, frequent, and reliable high-capacity transit options with upgraded stations, all of which support the agency's mission and goals.
+In 2021, the agency started working with staff from jurisdictions impacted by each route to form a Technical Advisory Committee (TAC).
+Additional members of the TAC include key stakeholders from businesses, public health agencies, and local advocacy groups.
+The TAC met bi-weekly to receive a project update and provide input as the study progresses.
+This input, as well as feedback gathered from the public will be collected and presented at the September 2022 Pierce Transit Board Meeting where Board Members will select one of the four analyzed corridors as Stream II.